 - 384-sample semi-automated liquid sample handler

 - Phosphor imager

 Other Facilities and Resources

 Animal Care Facility

-The 44,000-square-foot Animal Care Facility operated by SLU’s Department of Comparative Medicine has three full-time veterinarians and offers training, colony health surveillance and technical support, as well as consultation and collaborative services.
+The 44,000-square-foot Animal Care Facility operated by SLU’s Department of Comparative Medicine has three full-time veterinarians.
+It offers training, colony health surveillance and technical support, consultation, and collaborative services.

 Animal Imaging Core Facility

 The Department of Molecular Microbiology and Immunology’s Animal Imaging Core Facility offers non-invasive, small-animal imaging using IVIS Spectrum instrument.

 SLU’s Flow Cytometry Research Core offers a FACSCalibur flow-cytometer with cell sorter, Biosciences LSR II, capable of 10-color analyses and Biosciences FACSAria, with simultaneous sorting of four populations.
 It has two full-time staff members and offers discounted rates to SLU researchers.